mmtk/mmtk-v8/README.md

 #### Software Dependencies

-* V8 comes with clear [instructions](https://v8.dev/docs/source-code) which we step through below.
+* V8 comes with clear [instructions](https://v8.dev/docs/source-code) which you should refer to as necessary.
 * MMTk requires the rustup nightly toolchain
   * Please visit [rustup.rs](https://rustup.rs/) for installation instructions.